 Singerling added, “We are excited that all of our team members are coming together with one common goal: Inspire health.
 Serve with compassion.
 Be the difference.”

-Palmetto Health-USC Medical Group, a joint venture between the Midlands affiliate of Prisma Health and the USC School of Medicine, will be renamed Prisma Health-USC Medical Group in late 2019.
+Palmetto Health-USC Medical Group, a joint venture between the Midlands affiliate of GHS and the USC School of Medicine, will be renamed Prisma Health-USC Medical Group in late 2019.

 For more information, please visit prismahealth.org.